wzengguang/gdeps/README.md

 # Command
 ## gdeps
 default, not overrite and only target dll file.

+## gdeps [target dll]
+example: gdeps Microsoft.Exchange.Data.dll
+get only your specified dll. your csproj file must has it.
 ## gdeps -o
 get file overwrite your local file.
 ## gdeps -a
 get all files of target package.
 All files in target directory "debug/amd64/".
+this command is very very slowly if there are many files.
 ## gdeps -a -o
+## gdeps [target dll] -a -o